-Note: The Transportation Unified Mitigation Fee is collected by the City of Desert Hot Springs on behalf of the Coachella Valley Association of Governments.
+Note: The Transportation Unified Mitigation Fee is collected by the City of Desert Hot Springs on behalf of the Coachella Valley Association of

+Governments.
 Questions on the calculation of this fee should be addressed to them at (760) 346-1127.
 The School District Fees are imposed by the Palm Springs Unified School District and questions should be addressed to them at (760) 416-6159.

-9. The Applicant / Developer shall deliver within 5 (five) working days after the appeal period (15 days) to the Community Development Department a cashier's check, money order, or other acceptable form of payment made payable to "Riverside County" in the amount of \$2,266.25 to enable the City to file a Notice of Determination required pursuant to California Code of Regulations Section 15075.
-Any additional fees that may be attributed to the required filing of environmental documents shall be paid by the Applicant/Developer.
-If Applicant/Developer has not delivered to the Community Development Department the check as required above, the approval for the project granted shall be void by reason of failure of condition (Fish and Game Code Section 711.4(c)).
+13. The applicant/developer shall deliver within 2 (two) working days after approval to the Community Development Department a cashier's check, money order, or other acceptable form of payment made payable to "Riverside County" in the amount of \$2,379.75 to enable the City to file a Notice of Determination required pursuant to California Code of Regulations Section 15075.
+Any additional fees that may be attributed to the required filing of environmental documents shall be paid by the applicant/developer.
+Should the fee be received after the deadline the statute of limitations for a CEQA filing shall be affected.
+If applicant/developer does not deliver to the Community Development Department the required check, the approval for the project granted shall be void by reason of failure of condition (Fish and Game Code Section 711.4(c)).

-Standard Environmental/Tribal Mitigation Conditions
+Standard Environmental / Tribal Mitigation Conditions